justin-napolitano/analyst-resume/README.md

 ### Prerequisites

 - XeLaTeX installed on your system
-- Python 3 (for build automation)
+- Python 3
-- Make (optional, for build commands)
+- Make (optional)

 ### Installation

-Clone the repository:
+Clone the repository and switch to the default branch:

 ```bash
 git clone -b 8rivers https://github.com/justin-napolitano/analyst-resume.git